 Discussion

-Congenital Mesoblastic Nephroma (CMN) is a mesenchymal renal tumour of early life.
-With a median diagnosis of two months and over 90% of cases occurring within the first year of life, it is the most prevalent non-Wilms’ renal tumour [2].
-Up to 90% of cases are found by the time the child is a year old, with the majority of diagnoses occurring in the first three to six months of life [3] [4].
-The right kidney-to-left kidney ratio is about 1:1, while the male-to-female ratio is approx- imately 1.5:1 [5].
+Congenital Mesoblastic Nephroma (CMN) is a mesenchymal renal tumor of early life.
+With a median diagnosis age of two months and over 90% of cases occurring within the first year, it is the most prevalent non-Wilms’ renal tumor [2].
+Up to 90% of cases are identified by the time the child reaches one year, with the majority of diagnoses occurring in the first three to six months of life [3][4].
+The right kidney-to-left kidney ratio is approximately 1:1, while the male-to-female ratio is about 1.5:1 [5].
 Three subtypes have been identified: mixed, cellular, and classic.
-As seen in our patient demonstrated, the cellular type is more prevalent than the other two.
-The cellular type (66%) resembles infantile fibrosarcoma, the classical type (24%) resembles infantile myofibromatosis, and the mixed type (10%), which is a mixture of the two, resembles composite fibromatosis [1].
-A greater number of cases are anticipated to be detected before delivery as prenatal ultrasonography becomes more widely used [6].
+As seen in our patient, the cellular type is more prevalent than the others.
+The cellular type (66%) resembles infantile fibrosarcoma, the classical type (24%) resembles infantile myofibromatosis, and the mixed type (10%), which is a combination of the two, resembles composite fibromatosis [1].
+A greater number of cases are expected to be detected before delivery as prenatal ultrasonography becomes more widely utilized [6].

-Congenital mesoblastic nephroma, Wilms’ tumour, and considerably less com- mon lesions such as malignant rhabdoid tumour, clear cell sarcoma of the kidney (CCSK), and ossifying renal tumour of infancy are among the differential diagno- ses for solid renal tumours [2].
+Congenital mesoblastic nephroma, Wilms’ tumour, and considerably less common lesions such as a malignant rhabdoid tumour, clear cell sarcoma of the kidney (CCSK), and ossifying renal tumour of infancy are among the differential diagnoses for solid renal tumours [2].
 While CMN is more common in younger infants,

 Wilms’ tumour (WT) is the most common paediatric renal tumour and might be mistaken for cellular CMN at imaging.
-Another congenital tumour that may in- vade the kidney, typically the upper pole, is neuroblastoma.
-It very seldom devel- ops within the renal parenchyma.
+Neuroblastoma is another congenital tumour that may invade the kidney, typically the upper pole.
+It very seldom develops within the renal parenchyma.
 It can be identified by its propensity to enter the spinal canal, encase vessels, and cross the midline [7].

-Making a differential diagnosis between WT and CMN is essential to creating the best possible treatment plan.
-According to an analysis of imaging features and clinical symptoms, WT is similar to CMN, especially the cellular form; however, less than 2% of patients with WT present before the age of three months.
-Cancers with bilateral growth and congenital syndromes or abnormalities are more sug- gestive of WT.
-In-depth morphological data from electron microscopy can be used to make the necessary differential diagnosis.
+Making a differential diagnosis between WT and CMN is essential for creating the best possible treatment plan.
+An analysis of imaging features and clinical symptoms shows that WT is similar to CMN, particularly the cellular form; however, fewer than 2% of patients with WT present before the age of three months.
+Cancers with bilateral growth and congenital syndromes or abnormalities are more suggestive of WT.
+In-depth morphological data from electron microscopy can facilitate the necessary differential diagnosis.

-Although CMN is often a benign tumour, there is a chance of local recurrence and distant metastases, with the lung being the primary of metastasis.
-Other sites, including the liver, bone or brain, have been reported in 5% - 10% of cases.
-Total radical nephrectomy is curative in most patients [3].
-Wide surgical margins are necessary because of the infiltrating boundaries and propensity to in- filtrate the perinephric fat and hilum.
-Incomplete resection may result in local recurrence.
-Chemotherapy and other multimodal therapies are therefore reserved for cancers that cannot be surgically removed or that have residual tumours [4].
+Although CMN is often a benign tumor, there is a possibility of local recurrence and distant metastases, with the lungs being the primary site of metastasis.
+Other sites, including the liver, bone, or brain, have been reported in 5% to 10% of cases.
+Total radical nephrectomy is curative for most patients [3].
+Wide surgical margins are necessary due to the infiltrating boundaries and the tendency to infiltrate the perinephric fat and hilum.
+Incomplete resection may lead to local recurrence.
+Chemotherapy and other multimodal therapies are therefore reserved for cancers that cannot be surgically removed or those with residual tumors [4].

-It is advised to have routine follow-up abdominal ultrasonography scans.
-In our case, the tumour was completely resected following a radical nephrectomy.
-A re- peat abdominal ultrasonography scan at three months of age revealed normal findings, with no evidence of metastasis; therefore, an excellent recovery is antic- ipated.
-He is currently being followed up by the oncology unit of the hospital.
-Follow-up visits have been regular at monthly intervals and he is in stable condi- tion as at seven months of age.
+Routine follow-up abdominal ultrasonography scans are advised.
+In our case, the tumor was completely resected following a radical nephrectomy.
+A repeat abdominal ultrasonography scan at three months of age revealed normal findings, with no evidence of metastasis; therefore, an excellent recovery is anticipated.
+He is currently being monitored by the hospital's oncology unit.
+Follow-up visits have occurred regularly at monthly intervals, and he is in stable condition at seven months of age.

 Conclusion